rishigurnani/backupmanager/README.rst

 - Removes all files from a specified destination directory.
 - Recursively copies files under a certain size threshold from a source directory to a destination directory.
 - Checks user inactivity on macOS (using Quartz) and only runs when the user is active.
-- Uses a `stop.txt` file as a signal to stop execution gracefully.
+- Uses a stop.txt file as a signal to stop execution gracefully.

 Requirements
 ------------

 - Python 3.x
-- macOS (due to the Quartz idle time detection; for other operating systems, you'll need a different idle detection mechanism)
+- macOS (due to Quartz-based idle time detection)
-- Quartz (part of macOS, no additional installation required)
+- Quartz (included with macOS, no separate install required)
-- `shutil`, `os`, and `time` modules included in the standard library
+- Standard Python libraries: os, shutil, time, datetime, Quartz

 Installation and Setup
 ----------------------